Govinda-Fichtner/debugger-mcp/docs/COVERAGE_STRATEGY.md

 ## FAQ

 **Q: Why not 80% or 100% coverage?**
-A: 60% is pragmatic for a young codebase with TDD.
+A: 28% is current baseline; target is 60%+ as TDD progresses.
 Can increase later.

 **Q: Can I run coverage on just my changes?**
 A: Not yet.
 Run full coverage with `./scripts/test-tarpaulin.sh`.